swissbib/swissbib.github.io/content/blog/software_development/swissbib_containerized.md

 ---
-title: "containerized environment for swissbib discovery"
+title: "Containerized environment for swissbib discovery"
 author: "Günter Hipler"
 description: "containers for libraries"
-date: 2020-08-20T8:50:09+02:00
+date: 2020-08-22T8:50:09+02:00
-draft: true
+draft: false
 tags: [container]
 categories: [software_development]
 ---

 Every year, the apprentices of the University Library of Basel get the opportunity to get to know the tasks and projects of the IT department.
-A series of smaller workshops on selected topics is organised as part of these familiarisation weeks.
+A series of smaller workshops on selected topics is organized as part of these familiarization weeks..

 One of these workshops introduced the topic of [container technologies](https://swissbib.gitlab.io/presentations/apprentices-docker-container).

 The author of the workshop took the topic as an opportunity to implement the swissbib discovery service with its various components (web application, search engine, database) as services in containers.
-As a result now everone is [able to download the container definition scripts](https://gitlab.com/swissbib/classic/docker_vufind)  and run a first functional library discovery service by themselve on own devices.
+As a result now everone is [able to download the container definition scripts](https://gitlab.com/swissbib/classic/docker_vufind)  and run a first functional library discovery service by themselves on own devices.
 To make first steps very easy: with the bootstraping of the containers nearly 20.000 documents are indexed to play around with a complete local discovery.

 Not only the web application is available.
 It is also possible to access the full-fledged distributed search engine [Solr](https://lucene.apache.org/solr/) which gives you the opportunity to get to know very closely search engine technology.

-Because container technolgy (especially Docker) is ubiquitous these days in general you are able to run the containers on different operating systems
+Because container technology (especially Docker) is ubiquitous these days in general you are able to run the containers on different operating systems
 Linux
 Mac or
 Windows